mor1/databox-store-blob/README.md

 ###Websockets

-Connect to a websocket client to port 8080.
+Connect to a websocket client to `/ws`.
 Then subscribe for data using:

     For time serries: